 ACP believes that research is the only way to greatly improve the outlook for people with MS. The organization promotes scientific collaboration and accelerates research by rapidly and cost-effectively providing researchers with data and biospecimens they need to explore novel research ideas that can lead to better care for people with MS. Its strategic initiatives include:

-The organization' innovative approach enables MS research to advance rapidly and catalyzes collaborative efforts toward a significant impact on this devastating disease.
+The organization's innovative approach enables MS research to advance rapidly and catalyzes collaborative efforts toward a significant impact on this devastating disease.
 Its resources have supported 70 research studies worldwide and generated almost 300 million returned data points for collaborative data mining and disease modeling.

 Learn more about how we are leveraging innovation and collaboration to have an impact on MS.